MarieGotthardt/id2223-lab1/README.md

 After having the data prepared this way, we investigated the predictive power of the different features.
-Therefore, we performed the correlations within the features and dropped features that were highly (>0.7) correlated with at least one other feature.
+Therefore, we examined the correlations between the features and dropped features that were highly (>0.7) correlated with at least one other feature.

 One problem we noticed during the EDA, was that there were only very few samples of certain target classes, i.e., the